The Wages of Sin (1938 film): Reception

 The film was never released in Australia, where Jocelyn Howarth (Constance Worth) had been an up-and-coming stage and screen actress in the early 1930s.
 Lon Jones, a Hollywood-based journalist writing for The Sydney Morning Herald commented that "it is a story of white slavery, and is very sordid.
 Constance does a fair job of acting in the picture but I doubt...(it) will help her career.
 She would have been wise to stay out of such a picture."

 In 1943, Willis Kent used sections of this film and his other exploitation films for Confessions of a Vice Baron.
 In it, Willy Castello's character, about to be executed, reviews his life of crime.
 This is the device used to include some of the most salacious scenes from the Willis Kent Studio exploitation films.

+Preservation

+The Wages of Sin was preserved and restored by the UCLA Film & Television Archive from the 35mm nitrate original picture negative and a 35mm safety print.
+Restoration funding was provided by David Stenn.
+The restoration had its world premiere at the 2024 UCLA Festival of Preservation.